kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-2.md

 We have added some error handling  now - but we are deliberately ignoring the error from `into_raw_mode`.
 Our error handling is mainly aimed at avoiding garbled output, which can only occur when we are actually repeatedly writing to the screen, so for our purposes, there is no need for any additional error handling before our loop begins.

+## Conclusion
 That concludes this chapter on entering raw mode.
+We have learned a lot about the terminal and about the fundamentals of Rust along the way.
 In the next chapter, we'll do some more terminal input/output handling, and use that to draw to the screen and allow the user to move the cursor around.
+We will also refactor our code to be more idiomatic, but first, we need to clarify what _idiomatic_ means.